FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 3. Flashpoint Secure Player is exited using the close button.
 4. Flashpoint Secure Player crashes, is killed in Task Manager, or a shutdown or power outage occurs.

 In scenarios one and two, Flashpoint Secure Player reverts the active Registry Backups Modification because the software is no longer open.
 In scenario three, Flashpoint Secure Player reverts the active Registry Backups Modification and any software opened using Software Mode is killed.
-In scenario four, Flashpoint Secure Player will revert the active Registry Backups Modification whenever the application is next opened, regardless of what Modes or Modifications are specified.
+In scenario four, Flashpoint Secure Player will revert the active Registry Backups Modification whenever the application is next run, regardless of what Modes or Modifications are specified.

 If the Registry Backups Modification cannot be reverted, an error occurs and the application will exit, and not do anything else regardless of what Modes or Modifications are specified until the issue is resolved.
-If the registry has been modified by a different application outside of Flashpoint Secure Player, the application no longer assumes control of those registry keys and values, and the active Registry Backups Modification is silently discarded.
+If the registry has been modified by a different application outside of Flashpoint Secure Player, the player no longer assumes control of those registry keys and values, and the active Registry Backups Modification is silently discarded.

 **Administrator Mode**

-ActiveX Imports are always created in Administrator Mode, but it is not required during playback.
-Please note that in some cases, ActiveX Controls may be required to be launched in Administrator Mode.
+ActiveX Imports are always created as Administrator User, but it is not required during playback.
+Please note that in some cases, ActiveX Controls may be required to be launched as Administrator User.
 Flashpoint Secure Player will attempt to play the game without running as administrator by default, and in these cases, the ActiveX Control will not work unless the Run As Administrator Modification is used.
 For more information, see the section about the [Run As Administrator Modification](#run-as-administrator) above.

 ## Single Instance
 Set Via:
  - Configuration File: `singleInstance` element

-When the Single Instance Modification is used, the application tests that only a single instance of the software specified using Software Mode is open.
+When the Single Instance Modification is used, the player tests that only a single instance of the software specified using Software Mode is open.
 This is useful for ensuring there aren't multiple instances open of software for which only a single instance may be open at a time before errors occur.

 This command line in combination with this `modification` element uses the Single Instance Modification and Mode Templates Modification to open Basilisk.
 For more information, see the section about [Mode Template Modifications](#mode-templates) above.